HPV-positive oropharyngeal cancer: Chemotherapy

 Chemotherapy also has a role, combined with radiation, in the postoperative setting (adjuvant therapy).
-Generally it is used where the pathology of the resected specimen indicates features associated with high risk of locoregional recurrence (e.g. extracapsular extension through involved lymph nodes or very close margins).
-It has shown improved disease-free survival and locoregional control in two very similar clinical trials in such high risk patients, EORTC 22931 (1994–2000) and RTOG 9501 (1995–2000).
+Generally, it is used where the pathology of the resected specimen indicates features associated with a high risk of locoregional recurrence (e.g., extracapsular extension through involved lymph nodes or very close margins).
+It has shown improved disease-free survival and locoregional control in two very similar clinical trials in such high-risk patients, EORTC 22931 (1994–2000) and RTOG 9501 (1995–2000).
 However, for HPV+OPC patients, such extracapsular spread does not appear to be an adverse factor and the addition of chemotherapy to radiation in this group provided no further advantage.
-Since the sample size to detect a survival advantage is large, given the small number of events in this group, these studies may have been underpowered and the question of the utility of adding chemotherapy is being addressed in a randomized clinical trial (ADEPT) with two year locoregional control and disease free survival as the endpoint.
+Since the sample size to detect a survival advantage is large, given the small number of events in this group, these studies may have been underpowered and the question of the utility of adding chemotherapy is being addressed in a randomized clinical trial (ADEPT) with two-year locoregional control and disease-free survival as the endpoint.
 The addition of chemotherapy to radiation increases acute and late toxicity.
-In the GORTEC trial, chemotherapy with docetaxel provided improved survival and locoregional control in locally advanced OPC, but was associated with increased mucositis and need for feeding by gastrostomy.
+In the GORTEC trial, chemotherapy with docetaxel provided improved survival and locoregional control in locally advanced OPC but was associated with increased mucositis and need for feeding by gastrostomy.
 Chemotherapy and radiation are associated with a risk of death of 3–4% in this context.
-It is unclear whether the added toxicity of adding chemotherapy to radiation is offset by significant clinical benefit in disease control and survival.
+It is unclear whether the added toxicity of adding chemotherapy to radiation is offset by significant clinical benefits in disease control and survival.

 It is thought that HPV+OPC patients benefit better from radiotherapy and concurrent cetuximab treatment than HPV-OPC patients receiving the same treatment, and that radiation and cisplatin induce an immune response against an antigenic tumour which enhances their effect on the cancer cells.
 Although the incidence of HPV positivity is low (10–20%), an advantage for HPV+OPC was seen in trials of both cetuximab and panitumumab, a similar anti-EGFR agent, but not a consistent interaction with treatment, although HPV+OPC appears not to benefit to the same extent as HPV-OPC to second line anti-EGFR therapy, possibly due to lower EGFR expression in HPV+OPC.